Supporting survivors of the Manchester Arena bombing

 We provided an initial package of support, including dedicated rehabilitation services and much-needed financial assistance, and look forward to being able to provide further support in due course.

-Each client will be supported by our dedicated team of specialists, who work closely with our Public Inquiry team, and have detailed insight into the events of that evening, and the failings highlighted.
+Each client has been supported by our dedicated team of specialists, who have worked closely with our Public Inquiry team and have detailed insight into the events of that evening, and the failings highlighted.

-Significantly, we are committed to running all Manchester Arena bombing compensation claims at zero cost to all those we represent, with a guarantee of no deductions from damages where there is a successful settlement.
+All Manchester Arena bombing compensation claims are being run at zero cost to all those we represent, with a guarantee of no deductions from damages, where there is a successful settlement.

 Fighting for compensation

-Compensation will be sought for the pain and suffering caused by physical and psychological injuries, for loss of earnings (since the attack and into the future), rehabilitation and treatment, care needs and any broader impact on life.
+Compensation is being sought on behalf of those we represent for the pain and suffering caused by physical and psychological injuries, for loss of earnings (since the attack and into the future), rehabilitation and treatment, care needs and any broader impact on life.

 Whilst most of the audience in attendance that night was able to get home safely, 22 people lost their lives and more than 700 were injured.